Haidra-Org/AI-Horde-Worker/README.md

 ## Important Note:

-- As of January 2024, the official worker is now [horde-worker-reGen](https://github.com/Haidra-Org/horde-worker-reGen).
+- As of January 2024, the official worker for image generation is now [horde-worker-reGen](https://github.com/Haidra-Org/horde-worker-reGen).
 - You should use `reGen` if you are a new worker and are looking to do *image generation*.
-- If you are looking to do *alchemy* (post-processing, interrogation, captioning, etc), you should continue to use `AI-Horde-Worker`.
+- If you are looking to do *text generation*, or *alchemy* (post-processing, interrogation, captioning, etc), you should continue to use `AI-Horde-Worker`.

 # Legacy information: